TorstenRobitzki/bluetoe/examples/nrf51/README.md

 Path to your bluetoe copy.
 That path have to contain a directory named bluetoe, which counts the bluetoe sources.

-* NRF51_SDK_ROOT
+* NRF5_SDK_ROOT

 Path to your Nordic SDK.
 Bluetoe requires just very basic stuff from the SDK under /components.

-* JLINK_DEVICE
+* NRFJPROG_DEVICE

-Optional parameter, used if you like to use JLink to flash the examples, this parameter takes the id of your JLink.
+Optional parameter, used if you like to use nrfjprog to flash the examples, this parameter takes the id of your JLink.
 If you are using an eval board, the serial number is printed on the microcontroller that is _not_ the nrf51/52

-* NRFJPROG_DEVICE

-Same as JLINK_DEVICE, but this time the nrfjprog tool from Nordic is used for flashing.

 ### Example:

-\> cmake -DNRF51_SDK_ROOT=~/CMSIS/nRF5_SDK_11/ -DNRFJPROG_DEVICE=681485618 -DBLUETOE_ROOT=~/bluetoe ..
+\> cmake -NRF5_SDK_ROOT= ~/CMSIS/nRF5_SDK_14-2/ -DNRFJPROG_DEVICE=681485618 -DBLUETOE_ROOT=~/bluetoe ..

 ## Build targets